Six Fundamentals to Adopt a Coaching Mindset

 - Coaches ASK QUESTIONS: They are not friends, consultants, therapists, mentors or teachers.
 There is a time and a place for each role, and leaders need to know when to put on what hat, but the fundamental difference is that coaches ask the critical questions to help individuals achieve inner clarity and find their own truth.
 If you have a coaching hat on, you are a facilitator, not the conveyor of your own personal knowledge and wisdom.

 - Coaches SEE POTENTIAL: Coaches don’t just don’t see you as you currently are, they see your full potential and help you get out of your own way through AWARENESS.
 Behavior profiles like DISC are a great starting point for understanding how you show up in the world; either in the best version of you or stuck by behaviors that get in your own way.
 There is no good or bad behavior profile, only behaviors that act as strengths or weaknesses in any given moment.
 AWARENESS of your behavior is the first step.
-If you have never taken DISC, click here to take a complementary profile.
+If you have never taken DISC, schedule a free coaching session to find out more.

 - Coaches ACTIVELY LISTEN: Coaches use active listening skills by repeating back what they heard you say in a paraphrase and adding in any unspoken emotion they perceive.
 For example: “It sounds like you are angry about the way the project turned out.”
 Active listening doesn’t include asking questions you are curious about or adding in your two cents on a topic.
 Your role is to reflect what the person said and felt while they talked about something.

 - Coaches STAY SILENT: Coaches know the power of silence.
 Silence can feel uncomfortable to some people.
 We want to fill it by speaking, but coaches use silence to give time for the person to think, reflect, and fill in the void with their own thoughts and insights.
 When silence is used effectively, it helps people gain clarity.